Egocentric bias

 Egocentric bias is the tendency to rely too heavily on one's own perspective or to have a higher opinion of oneself than reality.
-It appears to be the result of the psychological need to satisfy one's ego and to be advantageous for memory consolidation.
-Research has shown that experiences, ideas, and beliefs are more easily recalled when they match one's own, causing an egocentric outlook.
+It has been linked to psychological motivations related to self-enhancement and has been shown to influence memory processes.
+Empirical studies have demonstrated that information consistent with an individual's existing beliefs, experiences, or self-concept is more readily recalled, contributing to an egocentric outlook.
 Michael Ross and Fiore Sicoly first identified this cognitive bias in their 1979 paper, "Egocentric Biases in Availability and Attribution".
 Egocentric bias is referred to by most psychologists as a general umbrella term under which other related phenomena fall.

 The effects of egocentric bias can differ based on personal characteristics, such as age and the number of languages one speaks.
 Thus far, there have been many studies focusing on specific implications of egocentric bias in different contexts.
 Research on collaborative group tasks have emphasized that people view their own contributions differently than they view that of others.
 Other areas of research have been aimed at studying how mental health patients display egocentric bias, and at the relationship between egocentric bias and voter distribution.
 These types of studies surrounding egocentric bias usually involve written or verbal questionnaires, based on the subject's personal life or their decision in various hypothetical scenarios.